 Make it easy to contact you

 When people go to any web-pages, they want the experience to as simple-to-follow as possible.
-The same works for you portfolio.
+The same works for your portfolio.
 The contact form, buttons for your social media accounts (Instagram, Facebook, LinkedIn, Twitter, and other), your telephone number and email should always be at your client’s hand.

 Create a blog

 Not everyone is born to be a writer but if you’re occupied in the creative field, writing is inevitable.
 The reasons are manifold.
-Firstly, it is a way for help your website with SEO and generate traffic to your portfolio.
+Firstly, it is a way to help your website with SEO and generate traffic to your portfolio.
 Secondly, you can share with others your experience and help beginners learn from your mistakes.
 Thirdly, you can also make money out of blogging.
 So, create a separate page for your blog and make your social media a blog, and share it at your portfolio.
 It is quite easy to realize and the benefits are guaranteed.

 How to make a beautiful design portfolio

 Show and tell